Town Council, Committees & Boards

 Community And Regional Boards Or Committees

 The Town of White City participates in a number of boards or committees serving the community and region.
 Council members are appointed to represent White City on each of the boards and committees.
-Each representative reports to a council committee with a corresponding mandate, as illustrated below:
+Each representative reports to a Council committee with a corresponding mandate, as illustrated below:

-WCRM158 Wastewater Management AuthorityFull-Time: Mayor Brian Fergusson
+WCRM158 Wastewater Management AuthorityFull-Time: Councillor Ken Kolb

 Full-Time: Councillor Bill Krzysik